Fantômas: Overview

 In 1899, he fought in the Second Boer War in South Africa under the name of Gurn.
 He fought in the Transvaal as an artillery sergeant under the command of Lord Roberts.
 He became aide-de-camp to Lord Edward Beltham of Scottwell Hill and fell in love with his younger wife, Lady Maud Beltham.

 Upon their return to Europe, soon before the first novel begins (c.
 1900), Gurn and Lady Beltham were surprised in their Paris love nest, Rue Levert, by her husband.
 Lord Beltham was about to shoot Maud when Gurn hit him with a hammer then strangled him.

 Fantômas then impersonated Etienne Rambert and framed his son, Charles, for a murder he had committed.
-As Etienne, he persuaded Charles to go into hiding, but the young man was soon found out by French police detective Juve, who was truly obsessed with the capture of Fantômas.
-Juve knew that Charles was innocent and gave him a new identity: journalist Jerôme Fandor who is employed at the newspaper La Capitale.
+As Etienne, he persuaded Charles to go into hiding, but the young man was soon found out by French police detective Juve, who had become truly obsessed with the capture of Fantômas.
+Juve knew that Charles was innocent and gave him a new identity: journalist Jerôme Fandor, who is employed at the newspaper La Capitale.
 Juve later arrested Gurn and, at his trial, brought forward a convincing argument that Gurn and Fantômas were one and the same, though the evidence was too circumstantial to make a real case.
 On the eve of his execution, Gurn/Fantômas escaped from custody by being replaced by an actor who had modelled the appearance of his latest character after him and was executed in his place.

 Lady Beltham remained constantly torn between her passion for the villain and her horror at his criminal schemes.
 She eventually committed suicide in 1910.

 Fandor fell in love with Hélène and, despite Fantômas's repeated attempts to break them up, married her.

 Fantômas's evil son, Vladimir, reappeared in 1911.
 Vladimir's girlfriend was murdered by Fantômas and Vladimir himself was eventually shot by Juve.